 Hear roaring in the summer and whistling in the fall.
 Sound like a strange experience for a national park?
 It is.
 The lion-like roars of the bull bison in summer and the high-pitched whistling of rutting elk in the fall are sounds you’re unlikely to forget.

 Elk Island National Park is second only to the Serengeti for the most hoofed wildlife.
 Feel the thrill of seeing wild bison in their natural habitat.
 Watch for herds of elk, and the white tailed deer and moose that roam the park.
 Observe the antics of the industrious beaver building a dam.
 If you’re in luck, you’ll spot the elusive coyote.
 The park protects 224 known Aboriginal sites and the aspen parkland, one of Canada’s most endangered habitats.

 The abundance of animals means unbelievable photo ops.
 Watch for them on 80 km (50 mi) of trails along meadows, marshes, lakes, parkland, and even quicksand.
-Have a picnic on the beach, stroll through historic buildings or sleep under the stars - all less than an hour from
+Camp overnight in the Astotin Lake area and sleep under a zillion stars.
+If it’s late in the season, you might even see the northern lights.
+Come back in winter and snowshoe or cross-country ski.
+All this and less than an hour from Edmonton.

 Bison.
 Beaver.
 Birds.
 Bivouacs.
 Here’s your insider Elk Island National Park checklist!

-Ukrainian Pioneer Home, check out the artifacts from the original settlers.
-Stroll around the Pavilion, the horse barn and the Superintendent's residence, built in the 1930s.
+Visit historic homes throughout the park including the Pavilion, the horse barn and the Superintendent's residence, built in the 1930.

 Sandy Beach campground at Astotin Lake is the only place in the park where you can camp overnight.
 Space is limited, so reserve ahead at Parks Canada.
 Wee ones love the playground and building sandcastles on the beach.